-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA The EC Water Framework Directive European Union 2000 Commits all EU member states to achieve good qualitative and quantitative status of all water courses by 2015 Aims for 'good status' for all ground and surface waters (rivers, lakes, transitional waters, and coastal waters) in the EU • Water The Neighbourhood Plan should be compliant with all the relevant legislation and regulations.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Directive qualitative and quantitative status of all water courses by 2015 transitional waters, and coastal waters) in the EU relevant legislation and regulations.
 The Wildlife and Countryside Act (1981) Domestic Legislation 1981 The major legal instrument for wildlife protection in Britain, although other significant acts have been passed since.
 It has numerous parts and supplementary lists and schedules many of which have been amended since publication.
 The principle mechanism for the legislative protection of wildlife in Great Britain.
 Biodiversity Cultural heritage and the landscape Flora and fauna Material assets Soil The Neighbourhood Plan should be compliant with all the relevant legislation and regulations.
+Biodiversity 2020: A strategy for England's wildlife and ecosystem services National Strategy 2011 Forms part of the UK's Post-2010 Biodiversity Framework by setting out England's contribution towards the UK's commitments under the United Nations Convention of Biological Diversity.
+Sets out to halt overall biodiversity loss, support healthy well-functioning ecosystems and establish coherent ecological networks, with more and better places for nature for the benefit of wildlife and people.
+Biodiversity The NDP should take account of the provisions of the strategy, making the most of opportunities to enhance wildlife habitats or restore degraded ecosystems in the process.

 Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA The Countryside and Right of Way Act (2000) Domestic Legislation 2000 Creates a statutory right of access on foot to certain types of open land, to modernise the public rights of way system, to strengthen nature conservation legislation, and to facilitate better management of AONBs.
 The Act provides for a new right of access on foot to areas of open land comprising: Mountain (land over 600 metres); Moorland; Heath; Downland; Registered common land.
 There are provisions to consider extending the right in the future to coastal land, but not woodland despite some early publicity suggesting this.
 Biodiversity Cultural heritage and the landscape Flora and fauna Material assets Soil The Neighbourhood Plan should be compliant with all the relevant legislation and regulations.
 The Natural Environment and Rural Communities Act (2006) Domestic Legislation 2006 Designed to help achieve a rich and diverse natural environment and thriving rural communities through modernised and simplified arrangements for delivering Government policy.
 Provides that any public body or statutory undertaker in England and Wales must have regard to the purpose of conservation of biological diversity in the exercise of their functions.
 Biodiversity Cultural heritage and the landscape Flora and fauna Material assets Soil The Neighbourhood Plan should be compliant with all the relevant legislation and regulations.
+Revised EU Sustainable Development strategy European Union Strategy 2009 Sets out a single strategy on how the EU will more effectively meet Recognises the need to gradually change current unsustainable consumption and production patterns Air Climate factors Cultural heritage and the The Neighbourhood Plans should take into account the objectives of the strategy.
+The aim